hjohnosn22/GithubPractice/README.md

 Q8 - Use git log --graph --all to view the branching structure and copy and paste the result into the README.md formatted as a code segment (see markdown cheatsheet).

+Results of git log --graph --all (some of it, it was very very long)

 ```
 *   commit 12c82b1c1c7b6d90d709a8b373264dad48556594 (HEAD -> main, origin/main, origin/HEAD)
 |\  Merge: 3112386 a873203